See What a Positive and Proactive Sales Process Looks Like

 Adding Inspiration to Your Sales Process

 Your sales process works the same way.
 If it all comes down to chemistry, then a salesperson is likely to feel defeated much of the time.
 You can’t force likeability.
-Furthermore, that’s a superficial thing to hang your hat on.
+That’s a superficial thing to hang your hat on.
 The goal shouldn’t be to become buddies.
 The essence of a successful business relationship is offering value.

 When a salesperson is well armed with tools that help clarify and explain the value his product or service can offer, that’s inspirational.
 It helps him or her visualize the path to sales success.
 That gets the crowd cheering.